abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *dulcia mella premes, nec tantum dulcia quantum*
 | *et liquida et durum Bacchi domitura saporem.*

-      As twofold are the features of the kings, so are the bodies of the subjects.
-For some are ugly and unsightly, as when from out of deep dust comes the parched wayfarer, and spits the dirt from his dried mouth.
-Other gleam, and flash in splendour, their bodies all ablaze and flecked with equal drops of gold.
-This is the nobler breed; from this, in the sky’s due season, you will strain sweet honey – yet not so sweet as clear, and fit to subdue the harsh flavour of wine.
+      As the features of the kings are twofold, so are the bodies of the subject.

+      For some ugly ones tremble, as when the thirsty traveler comes from the deep dust, and spits earth from his dried mouth.

+      Other gleam, and flash in
+      lightning bolt, their bodies all ablaze and flecked with equal specks of gold.

 | *At cum incerta volant caeloque examina ludunt*
 | *contemnuntque favos et frigida tecta relinquunt,*